Temple of Confucius: Worship

 The Temple of Confucius in Jiading, now a suburb of Shanghai.
 The Jiading Temple of Confucius now operates a museum devoted to the imperial exam formerly administered at the temples.

 The Hall of Great Achievement of the Temple of Confucius in Harbin, Heilongjiang.

 The worship of Confucius centred upon offering sacrifices to Confucius's spirit in the Confucian temple.

 A dance known as the Eight-Row Dance (八佾舞), consisting of eight columns of eight dancers each, was also performed.
 Originally this was a Six-Row Dance, as performed for the lesser aristocracy, but in 1477 Confucius was allowed the imperial honour of the eight-row dance since he posthumously received the title of king.
 Musicians who accompanied this dance played a form of music termed yayue.

 In addition to worshipping Confucius, Confucian temples also honour the "Four Correlates", the "Twelve Philosophers", and other disciples and Confucian scholars through history.
 The composition and number of figures worshipped changed and grew through time.
 Since temples were a statement of Confucian orthodoxy, the issue of which Confucians to enshrine was a controversial one.

 By the Republican period (20th century), there were a total of 162 figures worshipped.
 The Four Correlates are Yan Hui, Zeng Shen, Kong Ji (Zisi), and Mencius.
-The Twelve Philosophers are Min Sun (Ziqian), Ran Geng (Boniu), Ran Yong (Zhonggong), Zai Yu (Ziwo), Zi-gong, Ran You, Zi-Lu, Zi-You, Zi-Xia, Zi-Zhang, You Ruo, and Zhu Xi.
+The Twelve Philosophers are Min Sun (Ziqian), Ran Geng (Boniu), Ran Yong (Zhonggong), Zai Yu (Ziwo), Duanmu Ci (Zigong), Ran You, Zi-Lu, Zi-You, Zi-Xia, Zi-Zhang, You Ruo, and Zhu Xi.
 A list of disciples of Confucius and their place in the Confucian temple can be found at Disciples of Confucius.